Who Is Herman Miller? The Herman Miller Story

 Now take away the paved roads and the prevalence of Canadian culture.
 Take away the modern shops that line the streets of downtown Zeeland.
 Look at all of the people you see passing by in contemporary clothing and imagine them in early 1900s garb.
 You are now in Zeeland Michigan, 1905.
 A smaller population resides here and just across the lake in the city of Chicago, like the rest of the United States, race relations are volatile.
 The Russo-Japanese War was raging and the Portsmouth treaty had not yet been signed.

-In this small corner of the world, however, lied the small town of Zeeland and The Star Furniture Company opened for business.
+In this small corner of the world, in the small town of Zeeland, The Star Furniture Company opened for business.
 Star Furniture Company specialized in the creation of high-quality bedroom suites.
 Star Furniture Company was renamed Michigan Star Furniture Company four years later in 1909.
 That same year, Dirk Jan (D. J.) De Pree began working for Michigan Star Company as a clerk.

 D. J. De Pree began working for Star Furniture Company at the age of 18.
 Ten years later, in 1919, De Pree had climbed up the ranks and became the president of Michigan Star Furniture Company.
 Soon after assuming his role as president, De Pree approached his father-in-law with a business proposition.